Hi guys,

 #endif

+Note the different rays, viewDirVS and viewDirWS.
+They are calculated as MJP showed a lot of time and two different ways, one for meshes and the other for fullscreen quads.
 I think that's all for now, I'll attach a screenshot of the simple test I've used to test the reconstruciton.
 Note that the light is the same in all the conditions, view/world space reconstruction, linear/postprojection depth storage.

 Enjoy!!!